-Dr. Ronald S. Rochon became USI’s fourth president in July 2018, after eight years serving USI as provost.
+Dr. Ronald S. Rochon became the University of Southern Indiana’s fourth president in July 2018, after eight years serving USI as provost.

 President Rochon earned a bachelor’s degree at Tuskegee University and master’s and doctoral degrees from the University of Illinois at Urbana-Champaign.
 His doctoral work was in educational policy studies, with an emphasis in educational history and policy analysis.
 President Rochon and Mrs. Lynn Wade Rochon are both natives of Chicago, Illinois.
 They are the proud parents of son, Ayinde C. Rochon, and daughter, Nia M. Rochon.